Chapter 11 part 2

 There may still be a few cheap hotels in Europe warning against the use of any electric appliances in the rooms.
 Even though some of these places are recommended in popular budget guidebooks, do not stay there.
 The warning signs in the lobby indicate that the hotel wiring is archaic and that they have had trouble before.
 Someday some tourist is going to plug in his electrical items and fry the wiring.
 If you are lucky, all you will lose is the lights.
 About one hotel in Europe goes up in smoke every year or so.
-See chapter 14, Hotels, Hostels, B&Bs, Private Homes: Sleep Options for Travel in Europe for more information on safety in hotels.
+See chapter 14, Hotels, B&Bs, Hostels, Homes: European Travelers' Sleep Options for more information on safety in hotels.

 Direct Current Electricity, DC